Most Talked-About Controversies Linked to Paris Hilton

 Loading Video...

-In July 2004, Rick Salomon dropped his lawsuit against the Hilton family after Paris Hilton's privacy lawsuit was thrown out of court.
+In July 2004, Rick Salomon dropped his lawsuit against the Hilton family after Paris Hilton's privacy lawsuit was dismissed.
 Salomon and Red Light District Video agreed to pay Hilton US$400,000 plus a percentage of the tape's sale profit.

-In 2004, the sex tape leaked in 2003 with her then-boyfriend Rick Salomon was released as "1 Night in Paris".
+In 2004, the sex tape from 2003 featuring Paris Hilton and Rick Salomon was released as '1 Night in Paris'.

 Loading Video...

-On September 7, 2006, Paris Hilton was arrested by the Los Angeles Police Department (LAPD) for driving under the influence of alcohol, with a blood alcohol content of 0.08%.
+On September 7, 2006, Paris Hilton was arrested by the Los Angeles Police Department (LAPD) for driving under the influence of alcohol (DUI), with a blood alcohol content of 0.08%.

 November 2006: Hilton's driver's license suspended

-2006: Celebrity 100 Inclusion and Most Overexposed Celebrity Rank
+2006: Second-Worst Celebrity Role Model and Most Overexposed by Forbes

-On January 22, 2007, Paris Hilton pleaded no contest to a reckless driving charge and was sentenced to 36 months' probation and fines totaling about US$1,500.
+On January 22, 2007, Paris Hilton pleaded no contest to a reckless driving charge.
+She was sentenced to 36 months' probation and fines totaling approximately US$1,500.

-The Associated Press attempted to not mention Paris Hilton for the week of February 19, 2007, due to media over-saturation.
+The Associated Press attempted to not mention Paris Hilton for the week of February 19, 2007, in response to media over-saturation.

-February 27, 2007: Hilton stopped for driving with a suspended license
+February 27, 2007: Hilton stopped for driving with suspended license

-On February 27, 2007, Paris Hilton was stopped for driving with a suspended license and signed an agreement that she was not permitted to drive.
+On February 27, 2007, Paris Hilton was stopped for driving with a suspended license and signed an agreement not to drive.

 May 4, 2007: Hilton sentenced to jail for probation violation

-On May 4, 2007, Judge Michael T. Sauer sentenced Paris Hilton to 45 days in jail for violating her probation.
+On May 4, 2007, Paris Hilton was sentenced to 45 days in jail by Judge Michael T. Sauer for violating her probation.

-On June 5, 2007, Paris Hilton began her jail term at the Century Regional Detention Facility in Lynwood, California, after attending the 2007 MTV Movie Awards on June 3, 2007.
+On June 5, 2007, Paris Hilton began her jail term at the Century Regional Detention Facility in Lynwood, California.

 June 7, 2007: Hilton resentenced to home confinement

-On June 7, 2007, Los Angeles County Sheriff Lee Baca signed an order resentencing Paris Hilton to 40 days of home confinement with an electronic monitoring device due to an unspecified medical condition.
+On June 7, 2007, Los Angeles County Sheriff Lee Baca ordered Paris Hilton to be resentenced to 40 days of home confinement with electronic monitoring due to a medical condition.

 According to a June 2007 Gallup poll, nearly two-thirds of Americans (63%) felt very unsympathetic toward Paris Hilton.